 The delicious Tuscan dishes (like Bistecca alla Fiorentina, Ribollita, Minestrone, and farro soups) accompanied by velvety Chianti wine are perfect for sophisticated palates.
 For eating like a Florentine, try out all the gelato flavors, taste the famous Panino con Lampredotto, and devour slices of Italian pizzas.
 Ora d’Aria, Cibrèo, Buca Lapi, and La Cucina del Garga are some of the famous traditional restaurants.

 Best Time to Visit

-The historic centers and museums of Florence have their charms all year round.
+The historical centers and museums of Florence have their charms all year round.
 May through September, when the city is alive with sunshine and festivals, is the ideal time to visit.

 How to Reach?

 By Air – Florence Airport (FLR), three miles from the city center, has daily scheduled flights and accessible from major European cities.